๐๏ธ Streamlined category view: fewer clicks for your guests

 How to set it up โ๏ธ

-Go to your Content Hub โ Articles in your dashboard
+Go to Content Hub โ Articles in your dashboard

 Click (โฎ) next to the category you want to configure